-- 3. Area of Specialization: During the second year, the student is expected to take at least two graduate elective courses (depth courses as mentioned above) related closely to the research topic he/she will be working on (area of specialization).
+3. Area of Specialization: During the second year, the student is expected to take at least two graduate elective courses (depth courses as mentioned above) related closely to the research topic he/she will be working on (area of specialization).
 These courses will be selected jointly with the research advisor.
 The purpose of the specialization courses is to further strengthen the depth of fundamental understanding in the subject area needed to perform the doctoral research topic of choice.
 Depth areas could include possible disciplines such a fluid dynamics, cell & tissue engineering, biophotonics, bioMEMS, biocomputation, biomechanics, drug delivery, etc. If you choose a non-BME course, an approval must be obtained from the BME Graduate Advisor, prior to enrolling in the course.
 These courses must be taken prior to the qualifying exam.
-The student will be expected to master this area of specialization and be prepared to be questioned during the qualifying exam. - 4.
-Formal advancement to candidacy by successfully passing the qualifying exam: You must select a committee for the advancement process.
+The student will be expected to master this area of specialization and be prepared to be questioned during the qualifying exam.
+In addition, PhD students are required to attend the BME seminar series during three quarters (F, W, S) of the second year.

+4. Formal advancement to candidacy by successfully passing the qualifying exam: You must select a committee for the advancement process.
 The committee must be approved by the BME Graduate Advisor, and The Henry Samueli School of Engineering Graduate Student Affairs Office.
 There is a form that must be filled out for this approval.
-Please see BME Graduate Academic Counselor, Cristina Surpless to receive this form.
+Please see BME Graduate Academic Counselor, Karen Stephens to receive this form.